QingLu-USF/Notes_Gitbook/WritingRPackages.md

 > use_data(DataSetName)

 See more details on including data sets in the R package at https://r-pkgs.org/data.html

+### To create documentation for a data set file:

+1. In RStudio, select "**File -> New File -> R Documentation...**"
+2. In the popup windown, enter the data set file name in the "Topic name" textbox, and select "Dataset" as Rd template.

 After the data files and R script files are created, to create the R package, in the Console, run: